DFKI-NLP/dfki-nlp.github.io/content/authors/christoph-alt/_index.md

 title: Christoph Alt

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: Senior Researcher
+role:

 # Organizations/Affiliations
 organizations:
-- name: German Research Center for Artificial Intelligence
+- name:
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include transfer-learning, multi-task learning, few- and zero-shot learning.
+bio:

 interests:
-- Machine Learning
-- Natural Language Processing
-- Information Extraction
-- Information Retrieval
-- Learning with limited (labeled) data

 # education:
 #   courses: